 In fact, IKEA’s augmented reality mobile application has been helping customers buy furniture that fits perfectly according to the floor size of their homes.

 Anything that is out of the ordinary, like a Disney movie, has the ability to hang on to human minds.
 Augmented reality is nothing short of an amazing experience.
 It has a visceral feel to it which makes it perfect for marketing.

 In marketing, every marketer strives to create what is known as brand recall.
 Brand recall is the number of times or the extent to which a brand’s name or its product and services are recalled by a user.
 Higher the brand recall, better the brand positioning and chances of selling.

 Do you want to infuse your real estate business with the power of augmented reality?
 Our experts can help.
 Talk to us today.Get in touch with our experts

 Do you know how real estate agents like Joe used to demo the properties that they have for sale?
 They used printed catalogues.
 When the lead count is less and there are fewer properties to sell, this might be a feasible solution.
 But, when there are too many properties to sell and all the more customers, real estate agents need a scalable solution — a solution that will not bankrupt them.

 Augmented reality, like any other mobile application, is a deploy once, run anywhere application.
 It gives real-time information wherever you are.
 Also, details about properties can also be instant.
 This makes it possible to provide accurate information to prospective customers.
 With printed catalogues, this is unthinkable.

-There is one more benefit that augmented reality brings to real estate.
+There is one more important benefit of augmented reality in real estate industry.
 AR works by placing digital snippets of information over physical objects, including buildings.
 It is possible to build augmented reality mobile apps that can list vacant spaces or properties up for sale.
 Users can point at buildings in their vicinity and get real-time information about its availability, amenities, floor space and so on.